omnibor/spec/spec/SPEC-annex-A-filesystem-storage.md

 #### Build tool selection of OMNIBOR_DIR

-OMNIBOR_DIR should be set in order of precedence by:
+OMNIBOR_DIR may be set by the following methods, listed in order of precedence:
 1. A non-empty env variable named OMNIBOR_DIR
 1. A build tool specific flag
 2. A non-empty env variable named OMNIBOR_DIR